-Other information consists of the information included in the Shariaa Supervisory Board Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Internal Shari'ah Supervision Committee Report, other than the consolidated financial statements and our auditor's report thereon.
 The Board of Directors and management are responsible for the other information.

 Report on the Audit of the Consolidated Financial Statements continued